iamkanishka/iamkanishka/README.md

 ### Hi there 👋

+I am Kanishka Naik.
+I have strong media and communication professional with a Master in computer Application focused in Computer Science and engineering.
+I am an experienced developer skilled in C++, Java, Full Stack Development, MERN, Javascript and its frameworks.
+My activities are much beyond my stream of education. ⚡ I am involved in a lot of organizational works in college related to clubs, hackathons, fests and workshops and helped in building many communities from scratch.

 <!--
 **iamkanishka/iamkanishka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.